 The monuments are one of the most popular tourist attractions in Washington D.C.
 In summer months when the city is warm and crowded, spend your days indoors and see the monuments at night.

 Wear good walking shoes because the best way to see the monuments at night is to get out and walk through each one.
 Plan to take time to read the inscriptions, pause and reflect, and appreciate the sacrifices being memorialized at each site.

 You can see most of the memorials in about 3 hours.
 Plan to walk at least 3 miles if you see all of these memorials by foot.
-If you park on Ohio Dr. near the Jefferson Memorial and start there, you can see the monuments in the following order and then walk around the Tidal Basin to return to your car.
+If you start on Ohio Drive, near the Jefferson Memorial, you can see the monuments in the following order and then walk around the Tidal Basin to return to your car.

 - Jefferson Memorial

 - Franklin Delano Roosevelt Memorial

 If you use the metro, take the orange, silver or blue line to the Smithsonian stop.
 You will have fairly easy access to the Washington Monument, the World War II Memorial, the Martin Luther King Memorial, the Korean War Memorial, the Lincoln Memorial, and the Vietnam Veterans Memorial.
 Plan to walk about three miles round trip from the Smithsonian metro stop to these monuments and back.
 If you want to see the FDR Memorial and the Jefferson Memorial, you will walk at least one mile further.